space-ros/demos/canadarm2/README.md

-# Curiosity Rover - Demo
+# SSRMS CanadArm2 - Demo

 This is a simple demo of controlling the canadarm using spaceROS.